As an agent I saw that many independent life insurance agencies only focused on clients that are starting out in their thirties and forties.

-Hi, my name is Ryan Cravitz.
-I created this website to help clarify and simplify the information you need to assist you in making informed decisions on your life insurance needs.
+Our author Ryan Cravitz created this website to help clarify and simplify the information people over 50 need in making informed decisions on their life insurance needs.

-I use modern technology such as docusign, computer screen share software if needed, and the good old-fashioned telephone.
+We use modern technology such as Docusign, computer screen share software if needed, and the good old-fashioned telephone.

 One of the things I have found throughout the years is that often people think that once they reach their 50’s, 60’s and especially once they get into their 70’s, and 80’s that life insurance is not attainable.